jfrancis42/sota-lisp/README.md

 ## ToDo

 * Still doesn't recover properly from many network failures.
+Fix.
+* Add support to automatically tune radio to new spots via FLDigi.
+* Barfs on some data.
+Included bad.rss.html file with an example (last item).
+Appears to fail due to the "\&amp;" between the call signs.
+In the mean time, wrapped it in a (ignore-errors ), but that's ver definitely the wrong way to do it.
+Fix.